NatureScot and the Year of Coasts and Waters 2020/21

 Message in a Bottle / Brath sa Bhuideal

-The commission premiered at Celtic Connections in 2020 and, whilst the Covid-19 pandemic curtailed plans for a summer tour, Ingrid joined NatureScot’s Head of Marine Ecosystems in July 2020 for an online talk about the inspiration behind her work.
+The commission premiered at Celtic Connections in 2020 and, whilst the Covid-19 pandemic curtailed plans for a summer tour, Ingrid joined NatureScot’s Head of Marine Ecosystems in July 2020 for an online performance and discussion about the inspiration behind her work.

 Message in a Bottle has now been released as an album and a Scottish tour is set for 2022.
 Watch this space for more information on dates.